Things to Do in Lake Bled

 Although I didn’t have to time to do this myself, you can also row out to the island and ring the bell inside the church for good luck.
 A hit with tourists!

 If you’re more physically fit than I am (working on it!), then check out alllll the amazing hiking opportunities in the Julian Alps.
-I’m now a complete and total fangirl for mountains, and greatly enjoyed all the jaw-dropping views of the Alps.
+I’m now a complete and total fangirl for mountains, and greatly enjoyed all the jaw-dropping views of the Alps on my epic walks.

-Don’t worry about bringing bottled water.
-You can directly drink from the springs themselves.
-Doesn’t get any better than that.
+Don’t worry about bringing bottled water if you don’t have it.
+Apparently, you can directly drink from the mountain springs themselves.
+The sources of all pure water.
+Mmm, doesn’t get any better than that.

 Man, I need to become a better hiker.
 I’m so jealous of you hardcore outdoors people!
 One day, one day.

-Oh my god, this adventure trip was so much fun!
+Oh my god, this Emerald River adventure trip was so much fun!
 And I paid for it out of my own pocket, fyi.
 I wouldn’t be recommending it if it was crap.

 It was amazing.